arjunmehta/node-georedis/README.md

   console.log("ADD successful:", reply)
 });

-//Or Plainly if you don't care about tracking errors (you should).

-proximity.addNewCoordinate(-12.29, 22.298, "CoordinateName");
+//Or Plainly if you don't care about handling errors (you should ideally handle errors though!). proximity.addNewCoordinate(-12.29, 22.298, "CoordinateName");
 ```